 Adverse drug reactions can be considered a form of toxicity; however, toxicity is most commonly applied to effects of overingestion (accidental or intentional) or to elevated blood levels or enhanced drug effects that occur during appropriate use (eg, when drug metabolism is temporarily inhibited by a disorder or another drug).
-For information on toxicity of specific drugs see Table Symptoms and Treatment of Specific Poisons.
+For information on toxicity of specific drugs see the table Symptoms and Treatment of Specific Poisons.
 Side effect is an imprecise term often used to refer to a drug’s unintended effects that occur within the therapeutic range.

 Because all drugs have the potential for adverse drug reactions, risk-benefit analysis (analyzing the likelihood of benefit vs risk of ADRs) is necessary whenever a drug is prescribed.

 Incidence and severity of adverse drug reactions vary by patient characteristics (eg, age, sex, ethnicity, coexisting disorders, genetic or geographic factors) and by drug factors (eg, type of drug, administration route, treatment duration, dosage, bioavailability).
 Incidence is higher with advanced age and polypharmacy.
-ADRs are more severe among the elderly (see Drug-Related Problems in the Elderly), although age per se may not be the primary cause.
+ADRs are more severe among the elderly (see Drug-Related Problems in Older Adults), although age per se may not be the primary cause.
 The contribution of prescribing and adherence errors to the incidence of ADRs is unclear.

 Most adverse drug reactions are dose-related; others are allergic or idiosyncratic.
 Dose-related ADRs are usually predictable; ADRs unrelated to dose are usually unpredictable.